devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 1. Open the AWS browser console and navigate to the S3 service.
 1. Click on the `Create bucket` button.
-1. Select the `General purpose` option and name it the name of your JWT Pizza website.
+1. Select the `General configuration` option and name it the name of your JWT Pizza website.
 For the purposes of this instruction we will use the hostname `pizza.csbyustudent.click`.
 1. Leave all the other settings with their default, including _Block all public access_.
 Press the button to create the bucket.
 1. Create a file named `index.html` in VS Code and insert a basic _Hello World_ page.
    ```html